DavidKilpatrickUni/booking-app/README.md

   - Store favourite places
   - Upvote/downvote components such as helpfulness of question/review
 - Be able to upload new places
 - Be able to edit existing places
+- Further styling of website to make it more unique and have less basic Bootstrap aesthetic through the use of SASS

 ## Usage